Transport Workers' Union of Australia: Recent history

 When the conservative Howard government came into power in 1996, the TWU faced new challenges.
 The focus of membership retention turned to a more organising focus as compulsory membership was made illegal under the Workplace Relations Act 1996.
 Before this time, union members and organisers could pressure non-union truck drivers against entering union-dominated workplaces.

 Membership declined rapidly, but picked up in following years—almost every state increasing membership by 2004.
 Targeted recruitment and retention campaigns proved successful for the union, as well as increased co-operation between state branches.

 In 2006, Federal Secretary John Allan resigned.
 He was replaced by NSW Secretary Tony Sheldon as Acting Federal Secretary.
 The head office location was moved from Melbourne to Sydney.

 National Secretary Sheldon led the union to success in the 'Safe Rates' campaign with the passing of legislation to establish the Road Safety Remuneration Tribunal in 2012.
 The union continues industrial action in the wake of the 2011 Qantas industrial disputes.

+A health and safety representative at Qantas Ground Services, Theo Seremetidis, was stood down in February 2020 after directing colleagues to stop cleaning aircraft arriving from China over concerns about exposure to COVID-19; he was later among the workers made redundant in the outsourcing.
+SafeWork NSW prosecuted the company under the discriminatory-conduct provisions of the Work Health and Safety Act 2011 (NSW), the first charges the regulator had brought under those provisions.
+Qantas Ground Services was found guilty in November 2023 and in March 2024 was convicted and fined A$250,000, with a further A$21,000 in compensation to Seremetidis.
+TWU national secretary Michael Kaine described the outcome as a victory for workers and for health and safety representatives.